teamworktf/website_api/CREATORS.md

 ## Find YouTube creator based on SteamID

-Search for a specific YouTube creator that is [listed on our website](https://teamwork.tf/creators/explore) based on their Steam ID64:
+Search for a specific YouTube creator that is [listed on our website](https://teamwork.tf/creators/explore) based on their SteamID64:

 ```
 https://teamwork.tf/api/v1/youtube-creator/steamid/{steamid}?key=YOUR_API_KEY